NazninNaharSr/Machine-Learning-on-Kubernetes/README.md

 Use the GKE we have created in Step 1

 1. Create a deployment.yaml with the following contents.

+         nano deployment.yaml

+   then write this content

-2. Create deployment with the above file.
+3. Create deployment with the above file.

+         kubectl apply -f ml-app-deployment.yaml

-3. Wait for couple minutes and list all the pods created
+4. Wait for couple minutes and list all the pods created

+         kubectl get deployments
+         kubectl get pods

-4. Create a service.yaml
+5. Create a service.yaml

+         nano service.yaml

+then write this content

-5. Create service with the above file
+6. Create service with the above file

+         kubectl apply -f ml-app-service.yaml

-6. Get service external ip
+7. Get service external ip

+         kubectl get services

-7. Access using browser:
+8. Access using browser:

          external-ip/apidocs